JeffersonLab/JANA2/docs/Installation.md

 ~~~

+Note: If you want to use a compiler other than the default one on your system, it is not enough to modify your
+`$PATH`, as CMake ignores this by design.
+You either need to set the `CXX` environment variable or the
+`CMAKE_CXX_COMPILER` CMake variable.

 By default, JANA will look for plugins under `$JANA_HOME/plugins`.
 For your plugins to propagate here, you have to `install`
 them.
 If you don't want to do that, you can also set the environment variable `$JANA_PLUGIN_PATH` to point to the build
 directory of your project.
 JANA will report where exactly it went looking for your plugins and what happened when it tried